 Other benefit-specific policies may be ideal for keeping premiums within your budget after the deadline passes.
 The range of coverage will vary.
 First-dollar plans, limited-benefit and more comprehensive policies can be easily compared and designed specifically to fit your needs.
 Simply ask us about them!
 However, if a policy does not comply with ACA guidelines, you will be assessed a penalty.
 Critical-illness and disease-specific (cancer, for example) contracts are more suitable for supplemental benefits, and not primary coverage.
 Property and casualty products can be purchased at any time.

 There have been very few changes that impact current plans.
 Additional changes will be effective in 2020.
 The enhancement of HSA plans, and the re-introduction of cheaper major medical policy options is likely.
 However, major components of the ACA Legislation will remain, including guaranteed insurability, covered pre-existing conditions, and children allowed to remain on a parent's policy until age 26.
 It is also likely that individual states will be provided a bigger role in policy-making, instead of the federal government.
 12-month short-term coverage is now available, and offers an attractive cheap option.

 More customized high-deductible plans, along with HSA enhancements may also be developed.
 Additional companies are expected to re-join the Ohio health insurance market.
-Aetna and UnitedHealthcare, who once offered private individual plans in all counties, may begin offering plans again in 2020.
+Aetna and UnitedHealthcare, who once offered private individual plans in all counties, may begin offering plans again in 2021.
 Additional carriers, including Humana and Medical Mutual, could possibly increase their service area.
 Cigna and Kaiser are two additional large carriers that could also consider offering private coverage.
-Senior Medigap coverage is not likely to be impacted.
+Senior Medigap coverage has not been impacted.

 What If I Already Have Coverage?